pdacity/docker_gc/README.md

 ## About

 Image for automatic removing unused Docker Swarm objects.
-Alos works just as Docker Service.
+Also works just as Docker Service.

 By default these types of objects are deleted:
 - container